Pay Per Token

 @Andy) - Mount directories — pick “No” for now (you can add file access later)

-- Start service — NanoClaw starts running in the background
+- Start services — NanoClaw and the Venice proxy both start as background services

 If the wizard stops between steps, type “continue” or “next step” to nudge it forward.